Nigeria

 How are Christians persecuted in Nigeria?

-Christians living in the Sharia (Islamic law) states of northern Nigeria can also face discrimination and tremendous pressure as second-class citizens.
-Believers from Muslims backgrounds often experience rejection from their own families and pressure to renounce their new faith.
+• Christians living in the Sharia (Islamic law) states of northern Nigeria can also face discrimination and oppression as second-class citizens.
+Converts from Islam often experience rejection from their own families and pressure to renounce their new faith.
+They often have to flee their homes for fear of being killed.

 How can I help Christians in Nigeria?